Summer Conference Services

 There is no credit for missed meals or unused dining balances.
 Any changes to your conference meal plan must be requested at least two weeks in advance of the conference.

-CateringCatering in Jester and San Jacinto Halls, including refreshments, receptions, picnics, and buffet meals, is available through our Food Service.
-CAtering menus are available and the Conference Coordinator will work with you to arrange catered events.
+A wide variety catering options including refreshments, receptions, picnics and buffet meals are available through from our Food Service.
+Our catering menu can be found here.
+We also take special requests into consideration.
 All catered functions will be billed based on a guarantee number.
 Requests for catered functions, including the guarantee number, must be submitted at least two weeks in advance of the conference.

 Minor adjustments to the guarantee number may be made two days before the event.
 If a catered event is held outside of our facilities, or extends beyond the scheduled time, there may be additional charges.
-Although the Conference Coordinator is available to discuss recommended amounts, the conference organizer is responsible for establishing the guarantee number and item amounts for all catered events.
+Although the Conference Service office is available to discuss recommended amounts, the conference organizer (you) is responsible for establishing the guarantee number and item amounts for all catered events.